Modules | PY

 Creating OffsetBlockedArray

-You can create an OffsetBlockedArray directly:
+You can create an OffsetBlockedArray directly from offsets and data arrays:

 # Create from offsets and data arrays